 1.5 Version and Upgrades

 If you’re selecting between Azure Functions and AWS Lambda, keep in mind that Lambda can be versioned, whereas Azure Functions don’t appear to be.
-Instead, you’d have to use a source code repository like GIT or another version control system that these functions supports.
+Instead, you’d have to use a source code repository like GIT or another version control system that these functions support.

-Knowing and understanding the features of Azure cloud will help you decide whether to choose it or not.
+Knowing and understanding the features of Azure Cloud will help you decide whether to choose it or not.
 If you’re confused between Microsoft Azure and different cloud service providers, take a look at the benefits of Azure and decide accordingly:

 2. When to Use Azure Functions